featureform/featureform/docs/providers/spark.md

 ### Training Sets and Inference Store Materialization

-Any column in in a preexisting table or user-created transformation can be registered as a feature or label.
+Any column in a preexisting table or user-created transformation can be registered as a feature or label.
 These features and labels can be used, as with any other Offline Store, for [creating training sets and inference serving.](../getting-started/defining-features-labels-and-training-sets.md)

 ## Configuration <a href="#configuration" id="configuration"></a>